cowpig/cowpig.github.io/_posts/2018-01-29-Trustless-Myth.md

 If you can’t see how something works, you can’t really be sure what it will do.
 Similarly, simple things are easy to understand.
 Complex things are not.

 Large corporations have many actors within them, with webs of motivations that can be impossible to discern from the outside.
 If any of those individual actors have the power to affect your interaction with the system as a whole, it should be much more difficult to trust that system.

+Remember, you don't need a big conspiracy--Edward Snowden was just a random contractor, and he had access to the entire NSA database.
+He decided to risk life in jail in order to do something he thought was the right thing, but that's pretty unusual--I've never heard of a company executive embezzling corporate funds in order to siphon that money off to charity.
+How often do you think people risk their life in jail for principles vs something stupid and reckless, or self-serving?
+How many people do you think there are working at Facebook with historically unprecedented power and little supervision?

 This is closely related to the concept of an “attack surface” in software security.
 Complex systems are not just difficult to understand, they also have many points of failure (aka unexpected behaviour).